 This course offers a practical introduction to DC and AC circuits, filters, diodes, power supplies, transistors, operational amplifiers, and logic gates.
 Emphasis will be placed on both the mathematical methods and the rules of thumb used in everyday laboratory settings.

-This course is the lab to accompany PHYS 2510.
+This course is the lab to accompany PHEN 2510.
 Students will gain practical experience in building electronic circuits and using electrical measuring devices with an eye toward laboratory application.
-Co-requisite: PHYS 2510 (required).
+Co-requisite: PHEN 2510 (required).

 This course constitutes an introduction to the laboratory techniques employed in physics research.
 Important experiments in the development of modern physics (since 1900) will be covered as well as more contemporary experiments.
 There is no accompanying lecture course for this lab.